Knowledge Hub

 • Necessity test - Is the processing of data necessary for that purpose?

-• Balancing test – The charity must balance their interests against the individual’s.
+• Balancing test – The charity must balance its interests against those of the individual.
 If individuals would not reasonably expect the processing, or it would cause unjustified harm, their interests are likely to override the charities’ legitimate interests.

-Charities should specify the purpose for processing personal data, one example would be; having a legitimate interest to increase donations.
-The ICO’s Legitimate Interests Assessment (LIA) template can assist charities in deciding whether or not legitimate interests is likely to apply to processing.
+Charities should specify the purpose for processing personal data; for example, having a legitimate interest in increasing donations.
+The ICO’s Legitimate Interests Assessment (LIA) template can help charities determine whether legitimate interests are likely to apply to processing.

 A charity wants to send fundraising material by post to individuals who have donated to them in the past but have not previously objected to receiving marketing material from them.
-The charity’s purpose of direct marketing to seek funds to further its cause is a legitimate interest.
+The charity’s purpose of direct marketing to raise funds for its cause is a legitimate interest.

-The charity considers the balancing test and takes into account that the nature of the data being processed is names and addresses only, and that it would be reasonable for these individuals to expect that they may receive marketing material by post given their previous relationship.
+The charity considers the balancing test and takes into account that the nature of the data being processed is limited to names and addresses, and that it would be reasonable for these individuals to expect to receive marketing material by post, given their previous relationship.

-Just like any other data controller, if a breach has occurred at a charity and is likely to result in a risk to the rights and freedoms of individuals then it must be reported to the ICO within 72 hours.
-If the breach is likely to result in a high risk to the rights and freedoms of individuals then the charity must also notify those concerned (data subject’s) without undue delay.
-Failure to notify a breach when there is a requirement to do so can result in a fine.
+Just like any other data controller, if a breach has occurred at a charity and is likely to result in a risk to the rights and freedoms of individuals, then it must be reported to the ICO within 72 hours.
+If the breach is likely to result in a high risk to the rights and freedoms of individuals, then the charity must also notify those concerned (data subjects) without undue delay.
+Failure to notify of a breach when required to do so can result in a fine.

-For charities, there is a second line of reporting, as well as reporting a data breach to the ICO, a charity will also need to consider whether the data breach is a serious incident and if so whether it requires reporting to the Charity Commission.
-The Charity Commission is the regulator of charities in England and Wales and maintains the charity register.
+For charities, there is a second line of reporting, in addition to reporting a data breach to the ICO.
+A charity will also need to consider whether the data breach constitutes a serious incident and, if so, whether it requires reporting to the Charity Commission.
+The Charity Commission is the regulator of charities in England and Wales, maintaining the charity register.
 They are an independent, non-ministerial government department accountable to Parliament.
-The charity trustees or Data Protection Officer (DPO) should decide whether an incident is significant and should be reported to The Charity Commission.
-To assist, there is a list of the types of incidents to report and not to report.
+The charity trustees or Data Protection Officer (DPO) should decide whether an incident is significant and should be reported to the Charity Commission.
+To assist, list of types of incidents to report and not to report is provided.

 The Charity Commission guidance states: